benmatselby/sublime-phpcs/README.md

 PHP CodeSniffer Support For Sublime Text 2
 ------------------------------------------

-This plugin adds support for running PHP CodeSniffer from inside Sublime Text 2.
+This plugin adds support for running PHP CodeSniffer and the PHP linter from inside Sublime Text 2.

 Right-click in the editor to: